Earthquakes on May 1, 2026

 30.4 km---✓ ReviewedUSGS →

-At 17:58 UTC on May 1, 2026, a magnitude 3.3 tremor occurred 41 km N of Culebra, Puerto Rico.
+This magnitude 3.3 event was detected 41 km N of Culebra, Puerto Rico on May 1, 2026, with origin time 17:58 UTC.
 The hypocenter lay at 30.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 18.675°, -65.318°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01